Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 3. Clean Up the Tank to Prevent Nitrate Generation

 Waste particles are some of the main sources of nitrate in fish tanks and ponds.
-Things like decomposing food, dead plants, and fish fecal matter generate a lot of nitrates and should be removed from the water as soon as possible.
+Things like decomposing food, dead plants, and fish fecal matter generate a lot of nitrates, and they should be removed from the water as soon as possible.

 When these unwanted materials are removed from the tank, the nitrate level can reduce to a level that is safe for your goldfish.
 As far as cleaning up is concerned, you can vacuum the bottom of the tank or pond and clean other parts like filters and pumps.